BrivsGars/MiaVoiceArtisAizkraukle/README.md

   We nead: room 3m x 7m x 2,55m (x,y,z) ass a standart for this tehnologie;
   That all stuff works on a batterys.

-  # #Mia#Voice wake up you at Monday morning & help you with your daily cares.
+  # MiaVoice wake up you at Monday morning & help you with your daily cares.